andela/shadowcat-backend/README.md

-# Barefoot Nomad - Making company travel and accomodation easy and convinient
+# Barefoot Nomad - Making company travel and accommodation easy and convenient

 [![hound ci label](https://img.shields.io/badge/Reviewed%20By-HoundCI-blueviolet)](https://houndci.com/repos)

 ## Vision

-Making company travel and accommodation easy and convenient
+Make company global travel and accommodation easy and convenient for the strong workforce of savvy members of staff, by leveraging the modern web.

 ## Getting Started